koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 we can implement the function as the insertBefore function.
-At first, we remove the child from the parentInstance that is a parent of list items.
+First, we remove the child from the parentInstance that is a parent of list items.
 Second, we insert the child before the beforeChild.

 This is an example that I've implemented the operations as JavaScript.